Malaysia Federal Route 3210

-Jalan Kawasan Perindustrian Hulu Langat, Federal Route 3210, is an industrial federal roads in Selangor, Malaysia.
-This 17.6-km industrial federal road connects Pekan Batu Sembilan (Bt-9) Cheras in the southwest to Hulu Langat in the east.
+Federal Route 3210, Jalan Kawasan Perindustrian Hulu Langat, is an industrial federal roads in Selangor, Malaysia.
+This 17.6 km industrial federal road connects Pekan Batu Sembilan (Bt-9) Cheras in the southwest to Hulu Langat in the east.

+Route background

 The Kilometre Zero is located at Pekan Batu Sembilan (Bt-9) Cheras.

+Features

 At most sections, the Federal Route 3210 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

-There is one overlap: - Jalan Hulu Langat (from Pekan Batu Sembilan (Bt-9) Cheras town centre to Langat Dam).
+There is one overlap: State Route B52 (from Pekan Batu Sembilan (Bt-9) Cheras town centre to Langat Dam).